HeyGen API pricing | Start AI video generation from $5

 HeyGen offers three integration paths: MCP for connecting to AI assistants like Claude without managing APIs, Skills for extending AI coding agents like Claude Code and Cursor, and Direct API for full programmatic control over video generation.

 No. MCP usage is deducted from your web plan's premium credit balance, while Skills and Direct API usage is deducted from your API dashboard balance.
-The two billing pools are separate.
+The two billing pools are independent.

 You can get started with as little as $5.
-Just top up your API wallet and pay only for what you use — no monthly commitment.
+Just top up your API wallet and pay only for what you use — no monthly commitment required.

-Enterprise includes everything in Pay-As-You-Go plus customised scalability, dedicated developer support, Digital Twin Creation API, Proofread API, and discounted rates.
+Enterprise includes everything in Pay-As-You-Go plus customized scalability, dedicated developer support, Digital Twin Creation API, Proofread API, and discounted rates.

 See how businesses like yours scale content creation and drive growth with the most innovative AI video.